iliayar/ArchInstall/README.md

 # ArchInstall
 My Arch Installation sript
-with btrs, encryption, rEFInd and some stuf
+with btrfs, encryption, rEFInd and some stuf